 The second logical step for a merchant is to turn to the App Store.
 Apps such as Extend or Allianz offer "extended warranties".
 However, their model has two strategic flaws, particularly for the European market.

-- Total coverage, no surprises: a single rate for all your shipments, whatever the destination.
-Virtually all goods, including luxury and high-tech goods, are covered.
+- Total coverage for all your shipments, with no surprises: a single rate for all your shipments, regardless of destination or Carrier (DHL, FedEx, UPS...), Chronopost, ...).
+Virtually all goods, including luxury and high-tech goods, are covered up to €100,000 per shipment.

 - Compensation that protects your cash flow: the dispute is analyzed within 48 hours, and compensation paid within 72 hours.
 This guarantees that you can immediately return a product to your customer without impacting your cash flow.